Enrico Caruso: Early career

-In February 1901, Caruso participated in a grand concert at La Scala organised by Toscanini to mark the recent death of Giuseppe Verdi.
+In February 1901, Caruso participated in a grand concert at La Scala organized by Toscanini to mark the recent death of Giuseppe Verdi.
 Among those who appeared with him at the concert were two other leading Italian tenors of the day, Francesco Tamagno (the creator of the protagonist's role in Verdi's Otello) and Giuseppe Borgatti (the creator of the protagonist's role in Giordano's Andrea Chénier).
 In December 1901, Caruso made his debut at the San Carlo Opera House in Naples in L'Elisir d'Amore to a lukewarm reception; two weeks later, he appeared as Des Grieux in Massenet's Manon which was even more coolly received.
 The indifference of the audiences and harsh critical reviews in Caruso's native city hurt him deeply, and he vowed never again to sing there.
 He later said: "I will never again come to Naples to sing; it will only be to eat a plate of spaghetti".
-Caruso embarked on his last series of La Scala performances in March 1902, creating the principal tenor part of Federico Loewe in Germania by Alberto Franchetti.
+In March 1902, Caruso embarked on his last series of performances at La Scala.
+On 11 March, he sang under Toscanini in the world premiere of Germania by Alberto Franchetti, creating the principal tenor role of Frederico Loewe.

-A month later, on 11 April, he was engaged by the British Gramophone Company to make his first series of recordings in Milan, for a fee of 100 pounds sterling.
+A month later, on 11 April, Caruso was engaged by the British Gramophone Company to make his first series of recordings in Milan, for a fee of 100 pounds sterling.
 These ten records swiftly became best-sellers.
 Among other things, they helped spread 29-year-old Caruso's fame throughout the English-speaking world.
-The management of London's Royal Opera House, Covent Garden, signed him for a season of appearances in eight different operas ranging from Verdi's Aida to Mozart's Don Giovanni.
-His successful debut at Covent Garden occurred on 14 May 1902, as the Duke of Mantua in Verdi's Rigoletto.
-Covent Garden's highest-paid diva, the Australian soprano Nellie Melba, partnered him as Gilda.
-They would sing together often during the early 1900s.
+The management of London's Royal Opera House, Covent Garden, engaged him for a season of appearances in eight different operas ranging from Verdi's Aida to Mozart's Don Giovanni.
+On 14 May 1902, Caruso made his successful debut at Covent Garden as the Duke of Mantua in Verdi's Rigoletto.
+Covent Garden's highest-paid diva, the Australian soprano Nellie Melba, sang opposite him as Gilda in their first of several appearances together during the early 1900s.
 In her memoirs, Melba praised Caruso's voice but considered him to be a less sophisticated musician and interpretive artist than Jean de Reszke, the Met's star tenor before Caruso.

 Metropolitan Opera

 On 23 November 1903, Caruso made his debut with the Metropolitan Opera in New York City.
 The gap between his London and New York engagements had been filled by a series of performances in Italy, Portugal and South America.
 Caruso's contract had been negotiated by his agent, the banker and impresario Pasquale Simonelli.
 Caruso's Met debut was in a new production of Rigoletto with Marcella Sembrich singing opposite him as Gilda.
 A few months later, Caruso began his lifelong association with the Victor Talking Machine Company.
-He made his first American records on 1 February 1904, having signed a lucrative financial deal with Victor.
-Thereafter, his recording career ran in concert with his Met career, each bolstering the other, until his death in 1921.
+He made his first recordings in America on 1 February 1904 in Carnegie Hall, having signed a lucrative financial deal with Victor.
+Thereafter, Caruso's recording career ran in concert with his Met appearances, each bolstering the other, until his death in 1921.